Review of the Rose Harbour Guest House

 The flu was contained and extinguished.

-One day upon my arrival in Rose Harbour, I was immersed in the somewhat humorous drama that ensued after a guest had lodged a complaint regarding an unpleasant aroma.
+One day upon my arrival in Rose Harbour, I was immersed in the somewhat humorous drama that ensued after a guest had lodged a complaint regarding an unpleasant aroma in their room.
 Unfortunately, the guest had communicated their concern only after leaving Rose Harbour.
 Subsequently, several residents of Rose Harbour were urged to conduct comprehensive sniff tests throughout the guest rooms.
 Results were consistent and conclusive; no offending aroma was detected.
 Many possible explanations for the puzzling complaint were discussed at length.

 The mysterious case of the guest room aroma complaint was never solved.
 No further complaint on this topic has been received to date as far as I am aware.